Gaiking: Legend of Daiku-Maryu: Appearance in games

 Gaiking: Legend of Daikū Maryū is included in the 2009 Super Robot Wars game, Super Robot Wars K for the Nintendo DS.
 It was hinted that the series' Dimensional Jump between Earth and the other world is the main focus of this game.
-The show also featured in Super Robot Gakuen.
+The show is also featured in Super Robot Gakuen.
 In 2010, Gaiking was again featured in a Nintendo DS SRW game, Super Robot Wars L.